Your Own Tropical Oasis

 Palms are the go to tree selection for any tropical landscaping.
 The most popular choice for a large palm is the Windmill palm.
 Windmill palms have slender trunks that grow their own natural burlap to protect themselves during cold spells and can grow 15-25′ high in our climate.
 The most popular dwarf palm is the Sago palm.
 Sago’s do not do well with periods of extended cold and need to be wrapped when temperatures drop below freezing.
 The most cold hardy palms are the large trunk Texas or Florida Sable Palms.
 Other great palms to consider include the Pindo and California Fan Palm.

-This is just a few most popular selections for tropical landscaping but come stop by and ask about other choices including philodendron, shrimp plant, Japanese Aralia, Palm Trees and more!
+Here are a few most popular selections for tropical landscaping but come stop by our plant nursery and ask about other choices including philodendron, shrimp plant, Japanese Aralia, Palm Trees and more!